MrFixi96/SR_Tracker/README.txt

-                         / Flaskr /
+                         / SR Tracker /

-                 a minimal blog application
+                 a Dell EMC SAM tool

-    ~ What is Flaskr?
+    ~ What is SR Tracker?

-      A sqlite powered thumble blog application
+      A sqlite/Flask powered SR and RCM activity tracking application

     ~ How do I use it?